 Minimal filters / Reduce flare – For all sunrise and sunset shots, remove the clear filter / UV filter if you have it on your lens (To use a clear filter or not?).
 These filters are an added source of flare.

 Metering?
 Use evaluative metering mode (Metering Modes).
 Center-weighted metering mode can lead to overly dark photographs and spot metering can blow out the sky.
-Even after using evaluative metering mode, preview the histogram.
+Even after using the evaluative metering mode, preview the histogram.

-There is always a single plane of focus – If the entire frame has elements which are located at infinity, then focus at infinity (more about definition of infinity when it comes to lenses, later on).
+There is always a single plane of focus – If the entire frame has elements that are located at infinity, then focus at infinity (more about the definition of infinity when it comes to lenses, later on).
 Do not focus a little less than infinity and then use a small aperture.
 The photography gurus have got this wrong.
 There is always just one perfect plane in focus even if the aperture used is small with good depth of field.
 If the subject is at infinity then let this focus plane be set at infinity.
 Do reduce the aperture a little to do away with minor errors in focusing and to get the best out of your lens.

 Graduated ND – Another challenge is with the bright sky.
 Some of the methods to get good amount of information in the sky without darkening the foreground is to use graduated ND filters (Neutral Density Filters), exposure bracketing and then creating HDR or even clicking raw and recovering details in post-processing.
 I’ll write about HDR some other time.